emmanuel-battesti/swarm-rescue/README.md

 ### Communication

-Each drone can communicate with all the drones in a certain range (currently, 200 pixel).
+Each drone can communicate with all the drones in a certain range (currently, 200 pixels).
 At each time step, data can be sent and/or received.

 You have the possibility to configure the content of the messages yourself.